hcsama/MCAdmin/README.md

 If you are using container linking above, your run command looks like:

     docker run -d -p 8080:80 --env MCSERVER_ADDR=minecraft hcsama/mcadmin
+#### Debugging
+    MCSEERVER_DEBG - Debug mode for backend
+Setting this to a non-empty string turns on debug logging on backend.

 ---
 ## Step 3: Use MCAdmin